 The boundary setbacks for the residential tower are consistent with the requirements of the ADG.
-The setbacks of the commercial tower and podium are consistent with the provisions of BDCP with 3m setback to Burleigh Street and 0m setback to Burwood Road.
+The setbacks of the commercial tower and podium are consistent with the provisions of BDCP, with 3m setback to Burleigh Street and 0m setback to Burwood Road.
 The towers above are setback 6m to Burleigh Street and 8m to Burwood Road.

-The commercial tower is setback 0m to the north and south boundaries and the residential tower is set back 0m to the northern boundary and 5.25m to the southern boundary.
-This approach is consistent with the BDCP and will allow the adjacent sites to maximise their development potential presenting a continuous built form to Burwood Road and Burleigh Street.
+The commercial tower is setback 0m to the north and south boundaries, and the residential tower is set back 0m to the northern boundary and 5.25m to the southern boundary.
+This approach is consistent with the BDCP, and will allow the adjacent sites to maximise their development potential, presenting a continuous built form to Burwood Road and Burleigh Street.

-Concerns were raised by GMU that the proposed development did not present an appropriate relationship to the heritage items on Burleigh Street despite complying with the street setbacks required by the DCP.
-Since these comments the residential tower has been revised to comply with solar access and ADG separation distances now presenting a setback of 6 metres for a small proportion of its eastern façade with a greater setback to the remainder of the façade and 5.25 metres to the southern boundary.
-Notwithstanding the modification to the residential tower setbacks, it is considered that as the setbacks to Burleigh Street specified within the DCP are appropriate.
+Concerns were raised by GMU that the proposed development did not present an appropriate relationship to the heritage items on Burleigh Street, despite complying with the street setbacks required by the DCP.
+Since these comments, the residential tower has been revised to comply with solar access and ADG separation distances, now presenting a setback of 5.45m to the southern boundary.
+Notwithstanding the modification to the residential tower setbacks to the south, it is considered that compliance with the setbacks to Burleigh Street specified within the DCP are appropriate in this instance.